ajnebro/jMSA/docs/scores.rst

 Star
 ----
 The Star method is one of the algorithms used to score multi-sequence alignment.
-It was proposed by Gusfield in 1997 and consists of finding the sequence best aligned to the others (center) by scoring in pairs.
+It was proposed by Gusfield in 1997 and consists of finding the best aligned sequence with the others (center) by scoring in pairs.
 This method makes use of a substitution matrix.

-The following process is performed:
+The following process is carried out:

 - Find the scores of all the pairings by forming an score matrix S.